External Triggers

 Note

-The task has to know the name (label) of the external trigger that it depends on - “upstream” in this case - in order to use this information.
+The dependent task has to know the name of the xtrigger that it depends on - “upstream” in this case - in order to use this information.
 However the name could be given to the task environment in the workflow configuration.

 Custom Trigger Functions